by Mrs Sutton, Created - September 2022

 C is for Certificate & Codes.

-Your child's attendance certificate shows their percentage, when they have attended, and were absent over the school year.
+Your child's attendance certificate shows how many sessions/ days they have attended or been absent, alongside their percentage, over the school year.
 Different codes explain the reason and whether any absences are authorised or not.
 Here are the most common codes you may see,

 / = present